How do I add a Puzzle?

 Real # of pieces

-Sometimes, this is also mentioned on the box (side or back - or even on the inside of the lid as Clementoni often does).
-If you find the exact piece count, please enter it here.
+Sometimes, this is also mentioned on the box (on the side, the back, or even on the inside of the lid as Clementoni often does).
+If you find the exact piece count, please add it here.

 Puzzle Shape